vikas-movva/Obsidian/Comp-Sci Learning/Fast.ai/Lesson 5 - From-scratch model.md

 ```
 The values are now pretty similar

-Next we get the predictions:
+Next, we get the predictions:
 ```python
 preds = (t_indep*coeffs).sum(axis=1)
 preds[:10]